dr-leo/pandaSDMX/doc/sdmx_tour.rst

 If a dataset consists of series whose dimension at observation is neither time nor time period, the dataset is called :index:`cross-sectional`.
 A dataset that is not grouped into series, i.e. where all dimension values including time, if available, are stated for each observation, are called :index:`flat datasets`.
-Thes are not memory-efficient, but benefit from a very simple representation.
+These are not memory-efficient, but benefit from a very simple representation.

 An attribute may be attached to a series to express